ssbc/ssb-schema-validation/README.md

 # ssb-schema-validation

 Returns a function that takes an ssb message and will check first against version, search for a matching schema, then validate against the correct schema and return truthy or falsey with an errorset.
+Accepts variable version schemas, so we can increment versions of different models / schemas separately.

 Here's how to use it: